 Will My Diet Affect My Treatment?

-Since eating when you don't feel well can be difficult, consider working with a dietitian.
-He or she can help make sure that you are getting adequate nutrition during your radiation therapy.
+Since eating when you don't feel well can be hard, let your treatment team know if you’re having trouble.
+You could also consider working with a dietitian.
+They can help make sure that you’re getting enough nutrition during your radiation therapy.

 What Side Effects Will I Have?

 During your treatment, radiation must pass through your skin.
 You may notice some skin changes in the area exposed to radiation.

 Your skin may become red, swollen, warm, and sensitive, as if you have a sunburn.
 It may peel or become moist and tender.
 Depending on the dose of radiation you receive, you may notice hair loss or less sweat within the treated area.

 These skin reactions are common and temporary.
 They’ll fade gradually within 4 to 6 weeks after you finish your treatment.
 If you notice any skin changes outside the treated area, tell your doctor or nurse.

 Long-term side effects, which can last up to a year or longer after treatment, may include:

 - A slight darkening of the skin

 Other possible side effects of external beam radiation therapy are: